 From Khao Sok we travel to Krabi, then go on a boat trip to Railay Beach.
 Railay is a peninsula on the mainland only accessible by boat, surrounded by stunning limestone cliffs, jungle and the clear waters of the Andaman Sea.
 This is a world-class area for rock climbing, snorkeling and diving.
 We settle in to private beach homes, the perfect spot to reflect, process and celebrate over two months of incredible personal growth and impactful experiences.

 One day we go cruising and snorkeling, where you can see colorful soft and hard corals and an astounding diversity of fish.
 Another day we have a choice of options including sea kayaking or rock-climbing.
 There’s time for relaxing on the beach, swimming, reminiscing about our adventures, and preparing for our transition home.

 A short boat ride back to Krabi and flight to Bangkok signals our return home.
 Some of us will fly home, others may continue on to new destinations or stay on exploring in the region.
 All of us will carry a lifetime of memories, insights and bonds formed during this incredible experience together.

-*Each week there will be some designated free time in a town or city so that you can catch up on email and laundry, relax and have your own independent experiences with others in the group.
+*Each week there will be some designated free time so that you can catch up on email, laundry, rest, and explore independently with others in the group.

 The program is a shared group experience.
-We expect you to join the program with an open mind and a willingness to work together with your group mates to make the program an amazing experience for the whole group.
+Join this program with an open mind and a willingness to work together with your group mates to make the program an amazing experience for the whole group.
 Additionally, the program will be as much about the inner journey of personal growth and learning about yourself as it is about what you will experience in the outer physical journey.
 We expect you to be open to learning and challenging your ideas and assumptions.